h2oai/wave/website/docs/enterprise/developer-guide.md

 Q8s configures the app instance runtime environment, i.e., OS, OS dependencies, location of the app code/venv, etc.

-Developers can specify the pip-managed dependencies of the app via `requirements.txt` (can contain references to `.whl` files included in the `.qz` using paths relative to the archive root)
+Developers can specify the pip-managed dependencies of the app via `requirements.txt` (can contain references to `.whl` files included in the `.wave` using paths relative to the archive root)

 Developers can further customize the runtime environment by [Utilizing Secrets](#utilizing-secrets).